Extended-Thunder/send-later/index.md

 problems if the identifiers for the accounts and identifiers are different.
 In particular, if you configure things as described above to schedule messages from one computer and send them from another, and the account or identity numbers don't match on the two computers, *then the scheduled messages will be sent from the wrong identity and/or account.*

 There are several ways to avoid this problem:

 1. Back up your Thunderbird profile from one computer and restore it on the other, thus guaranteeing that the account and identity configuration on the two computers will match.
-This is harder than it sounds because there are file paths hard-coded in various locations in your profile, mostly in prefs.js, that will ned to be updated if your profile is in a different directory on the second computer.
+This is harder than it sounds because there are file paths hard-coded in various locations in your profile, mostly in `prefs.js`, that will need to be updated if your profile is in a different directory on the second computer.
 A tool like [MozBackup](http://mozbackup.jasnapaka.com/) may help with this, but it only runs on Windows and it may not fix everything it needs to when the profile is restored.
-2. Create a new Thunderbird profile on the second computer, then quit out of Thunderbird there without configuring any accounts, load the new profile's prefs.js into a text editor, and copy all the mail.account\*, mail.identity.\*, mail.server.\*, and mail.smtp\*, lines from your old prefs.js file to the new one, omitting any lines that have hard-coded file paths in them.
+2. Create a new Thunderbird profile on the second computer, then quit out of Thunderbird there without configuring any accounts, load the new profile's `prefs.js` into a text editor, and copy all the `mail.account*`, `mail.identity.*`, `mail.server.*`, and `mail.smtp*`, lines from your old `prefs.js` file to the new one, omitting any lines that have hard-coded file paths in them.
 Then restart Thunderbird on the new computer and log into all the accounts and send test messages from all your identities so that Thunderbird's password manager can save all the necessary passwords.
-3. Edit prefs.js by hand (with Thunderbird not running!) on one of the computers to swap around the numbers for all the accounts, identities, servers, and SMTP servers so they match the numbers on the other computers. *Editing prefs.js is dangerous, and this is not for the faint of heart, and make sure you save a backup copy you can restore if you screw things up!*
+3. Edit `prefs.js` by hand (with Thunderbird not running!) on one of the computers to swap around the numbers for all the accounts, identities, servers, and SMTP servers so they match the numbers on the other computers. *Editing prefs.js is dangerous, and this is not for the faint of heart, and make sure you save a backup copy you can restore if you screw things up!*